 You can start by using this kind of yarn.
-I recommend you get different colors so you can have a lot more freedom in coming up with patterns yourself: That way, you won't be limited with just a few colors.
-I also combine 2 to 3 strands at the same time—not only to save time in punching, but to also get a rainbow effect.
+I recommend you get different colors so you can have a lot more freedom in coming up with patterns yourself: That way, you won't be limited to just a few colors.
+I also combine two to three strands at the same time—not only to save time in punching but also to get a rainbow effect.

 How to Develop Your Technique

 Punch needle art does take time to make.
 So, if you plan to crank out a lot of pieces, you have to have enough time set aside to make these.
-Here's some tips for how to work more easily and efficiently:
+Here are some tips for how to work more easily and efficiently:

 - For the loops to look tight and plush, you need to punch the yarn in spots very close to each other and not see any canvas in between.
 This way, you can have that fluffy and dense look.

 - Once you have got the hang of this technique, you can go a bit faster, but not by much—especially if you are using a single-strand yarn.

 - Use two strands of yarn at the same time.
 This means buying two balls or skeins of yarn of the same color if you are creating a big piece.
 This will help you finish faster.